Common Life Safety Code Violations - Inspect Point

 Corridor Doors

 Coming in closely behind hazardous areas is violations with corridor doors.
-While some offices might think they’re safe from violation by having objects that can easily be moved in corridor doors, they’re wrong.
+While some offices might think they’re safe from violation by only having objects that are easily movable in a corridor doorway.
 Objects left in doorways in corridors for longer than 30 minutes are in direct violation of the LSC.

 Corridor doors exist to prevent smoke from traveling through a facility during a fire.
-Keeping fire and smoke quarantined should be the number one priority during an emergency situation.
-That’s why objects in the way that need to be moved, adjusted, or are just otherwise in the way are going to make this objective more difficult.
-The improper use of automatic or self-closing doors can also be a cause for a citation from the NFPA.
+Keeping fire and smoke quarantined should be the number one priority in an emergency situation.
+That’s why objects in the way that need to be moved, adjusted, or are otherwise in the way make this objective more difficult.
+The improper use of automatic or self-closing doors can also be cause for a citation from the NFPA.

 Generator Inspections and Testing

-This violation comes in at just over 10% of citations given out by the NFPA.
+This violation comes in at just over 10% of citations from the NFPA.
 According to the LSC, “Maintenance and testing is critical to the continued reliability of your emergency generator and must be performed in accordance with manufacturer’s recommendations”.

-The NFPA advises that every facility should have two copies of instruction manuals for all generators on site.
-Generators should be tested weekly, and this inspection is often the reason for violating the code.
-Inspections may be done at incorrect intervals, or are not documented by the inspector.
-Any of these reasons can cause a building to get life safety code violations from the NFPA.
+The NFPA advises every facility should have two copies of instruction manuals for all generators on site.
+Generators should be tested weekly, and this inspection is often the reason for a code violation.
+Inspections may be completed at incorrect intervals or are not properly documented by the inspector.
+Any of these reasons can cause a building to get a life safety code violation for their generator

 sprinkler alarms and systems can sometimes be cited for a life safety code violation